Page Reviewed / Updated - Mar. 2019

 The Senior Rx Program is Nevada’s state pharmaceutical assistance program designed for elderly and disabled individuals.
 This program provides financial assistance for prescription drugs for Medicare eligible Nevada residents.
 Individuals must enroll in a Medicare Part D plan (Medicare's prescription drug plan), which will enable them to receive assistance for the monthly premiums and for medication co-payments.

 This program is managed by the Nevada Department of Health and Human Services and is funded by the proceeds from the tobacco settlements with the state.
-It is intended as a financial supplement to Medicare Part D (for those of Medicare eligible age).
-The program is the secondary payer after the participant's Medicare plan.
+It is intended as a financial supplement to Medicare Part D. This program is the secondary payer after the participant's Medicare plan.

-To be eligible for this program, applicants must meet the following criteria:
+To be eligible for the Senior/Disability RX program, applicants must meet the following criteria:

 Residency – Candidates must be legal Nevada residents.
 Unlike many assistance programs, SeniorRX has a duration of residency requirement.
 Newcomers to the state must wait one year to gain eligibility.